 We are shaping reality every day.
 However, most of the time we aren’t aware of it.
 The words we think and say are powerful spiritual tools.

-Shamanism recognizes words as fundamental tools for shaping our future and reframing reality.
+Shamanism recognizes words as fundamental tools, words shape our future and reframe our reality.
 Many religions use these same principles.
 Several practices revolve around the use of words.
 The esoteric philosophy of Hermetics also references the use of words of power.